shaik1002/biggitlabbomb/doc/development/pipelines/index.md

 and [cause failing pipelines](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/17683#note_1795756077) on the `dev.gitlab.com` mirror if they do not exist on that instance.

-## Pipeline tiers

-**under active development:** For more information, see [epic 58](https://gitlab.com/groups/gitlab-org/quality/engineering-productivity/-/epics/58).

-A merge request will typically run several CI/CD pipelines.
-Depending on where the merge request is at in the approval process, we will trigger different kinds of pipelines.
-We call those kinds of pipelines **pipeline tiers**.

-We currently have three tiers:

-1. `pipeline::tier-1`: The merge request has no approvals
-1. `pipeline::tier-2`: The merge request has at least one approval, but still requires more approvals
-1. `pipeline::tier-3`: The merge request has all the approvals it needs

-Typically, the lower the pipeline tier, the fastest the pipeline should be.
-The higher the pipeline tier, the more confidence the pipeline should give us by running more tests

-See the [Introduce "tiers" in MR pipelines](https://gitlab.com/groups/gitlab-org/quality/engineering-productivity/-/epics/58) epic for more information on the implementation.

 ## Predictive test jobs before a merge request is approved

 **To reduce the pipeline cost and shorten the job duration, before a merge request is approved, the pipeline will run a predictive set of RSpec & Jest tests that are likely to fail for the merge request changes.**